 The City has entered into a contract for the purchase of wholesale natural gas supplies and related services with the Municipal Gas Authority of Georgia (MGAG) that requires the City to purchase all of its natural gas from MGAG.
 The gas supply contract with MGAG authorizes MGAG to establish rates and charges so as to produce revenues sufficient to cover its operating costs and retire its bonds issued to acquire long-term gas supplies for sale to its members, including the City.
 In the event that revenues are insufficient to cover all costs and retire bonds issued by MGAG, the City is obligated to pay its obligation share of the costs of the gas supply and related services MGAG provides to the City, which costs include amounts equal to principal and interest on MGAG's bonds.
-These obligations, which extend through the year 2014, and may be extended through 2026, are general obligation to MGAG for gas supply costs are based on MGAG's costs to provide such supply, including bonds issued to purchase long-term rights to bulk supply.
+These obligations, which extend through the year 2014, and may be extended through 2026, are general obligations of the City to which the City's full faith, credit and taxing powers are pledged.
+The City's obligation to MGAG for gas supply costs are based on MGAG's costs to provide such supply, including bonds issued to purchase long-term rights to bulk supply.
 Payments to MGAG are made monthly based on actual usage.
-The total payments under these contracts amounted to \$3,946,942 in 2016.
+The total payments under these contracts amounted to \$4,872,147 in 2018.

-At June 30, 2016, the outstanding debt of MGAG was approximately \$330 million.
-The City's guarantee varies by individual projects undertaken by MGAG and totals approximately \$12.4 million at June 30, 2016.
+At June 30, 2018, the outstanding debt of MGAG was approximately \$207 million.
+The City's guarantee varies by individual projects undertaken by MGAG and totals approximately \$7.4 million at June 30, 2018.